-Elective Courses and their Descriptions
+Elective Courses and their ISL103 - Islam a Descriptions Issues

 ISLI01 - Islamic Culture

 The course deals with the concept of culture in general and the concept of Islamic culture in particular.
 It studies the characteristics of Islamic culture, its sources, fields of study and role in the creation of the Islamic character.
 It also deals with the so-called cultural invasion, its types, methodologies and other related issues.